tsgates/arch-wiki-markdown/wiki/X_resources.md

     xrdb -merge ~/.Xresources

-> Note:

--   .Xresources is just a naming convention, xrdb can load any file.
+Tip:~/.Xresources is just a naming convention; xrdb can load any file.
 If you use xrdb manually, you can put such a file anywhere you want (for example, ~/.config/Xresources).

+Note:Resources loaded with xrdb are also accessible to remote X11 clients (such as those forwarded over SSH).

+> Warning:

 -   If you background the execution of xrdb in a chain of commands in ~/.xinitrc, the programs launched in the same chain might not be able to make use of it, so it is recommended to never background the xrdb command within ~/.xinitrc.
--   Resources loaded with xrdb are also accessible to remote X11 clients (such as those forwarded over SSH).
--   The older (deprecated) ~/.Xdefaults file is read every time you start an X11 program such as xterm, but only if xrdb has not ever been used in the current X session.
+-   The older and deprecated ~/.Xdefaults file is read every time you start an X11 program such as xterm, but only if xrdb has not ever been used in the current X session.
 [1]